Black Diamond Wrestling and Beastman hosts special fundraiser for local family

 Black Diamond Wrestling and Beastman are hosting a fundraiser for the Finsley family at the former Union Junior High School in McMechen.

-More than 35 professional wrestlers from the East Coast will put on a show Sunday afternoon.
+More than 35 professional wrestlers from the East Coast will put on a show Sunday afternoon including WWE superstar James Ellsworth, Impact superstar Man Man Fulton, andCMLL star Sam Adonis

 Its in honor [of] Kanette Finsley who just passed away.
 All proceeds are going to go to the family.Wes Fetty, Fundraiser Organizer and Professional Wrestler